 Iconic promises a respectable four days of battery life, and less with continuous music playback.
 Switching the GPS on will reduce it right down to 10 hours.
 Nevertheless, this compares well with the competition, and gives Apple Watch Series 3 something to aim for.

 If you are itching to get your hands on Fitbit’s first smartwatch, you can pre-order on Amazon or the company’s website.
-The device will set you back $299.95.
 The watch is slated for release in October, at which point it will be available at many other retail outlets.